PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### Marketing & sales

-Both platforms support a wide-range of sales and marketing tools to support automation flows and syncing of user data.
+Both platforms integrate with a wide-range of sales and marketing tools to support automation flows and user data synchronization.

 Mixpanel has a specific advantage in connecting to Google and Facebook's advertising platforms directly, enabling in-product tracking of campaign ROI.